Latest posts by Laura Cyples

 Write engaging Meta descriptions

-Your Meta description can mean the difference between a prospect clicking onto your site or bypassing it altogether and visiting your competitor.
+Your Meta description can mean the difference between a prospect clicking onto your site or bypassing it completely and visiting your competitor.

 Meta descriptions are an important part of your website’s content, but sadly they’re often overlooked.